 Nose: Sweet at first with vanilla and brown sugar.
 An earthy peaty charachter is accompanied by leather like notes and hint of citrus zest followed by wood polish.
 Plums and poached pear with a helping of milk chocolate is replaced by cinnamon tea, cardamon and peppery notes that give a spicy hit towards the end.

 Taste: Caramel cake with a drizzle of honey paired with a fruit salad – a mix of peaches, plums, cantaloupes, sprinkled with raisins.
 Woody but winey, leaving a mildly dry and peppery feel on the palate, followed by a warm spice that continues to linger around the taste buds.

 Finish: Medium to long – fruity dark grapes with a warm and spicy aftertaste.

 The XR is well bodied and smooth, starting sweet then boding with a lovely spice mix of pepper and cardamom with a hint of peat lingering in and about.
 The sweetness turns mute but the spice cuts right through, the dominant charachter clearly, forcing itself both on the nose and the palate.
 For around AUD $160, it comes well packaged, with a decent range of depth and flavour.
 Is it a worthy aged blend?
 Maybe not top shelf but still very much a great choice for those family celebrations.

 Preference: Neat, no doubt.
-The nose at first was a bit strong even though it is bottled at 40%.
+The nose at first seemed awkwardly punchy and this could be attributed to the marriage between wood and spirit.
+For a whisky bottled at 40% it isn’t really aggresive.
 Maybe a few mils of water might relax the spirit but letting it sit out for a while will do the trick too!